 11. What else does Dr. Kane require prior to my cosmetic surgery?

 Six weeks prior to surgery, you’ll come back to our Cosmetic Surgery & Medi-Spa Baltimore, MD. for another appointment.
 Dr. Kane’s patient coordinator, Holly, will spend an hour or more with you to review what to expect on the day of surgery and how to prepare.
 She will go over the consent forms with you and your surgical instructions, and you’ll get the necessary paperwork for your pre-op physical.
 You’ll be measured for any post-op garments you may need and have your photos taken.
 Your prescription medicines are given to you to have filled prior to your surgery.
 The sizing of your implants is confirmed.
 At this appointment, payment in full is required.

 NO!
 Patients are not allowed to drive themselves to and from having surgery.
 It is against the law for your safety and the safety of others to allow you to drive under the influence of anesthesia and pain medications.
 Dr. Kane also requires that you not only have someone drive you but remain with you at home for 24 hours after your surgery or longer.

 13. What kind of help do I need after my surgery?

 Depending on the cosmetic surgery, most patients will need help in their home for 1-14 days.
-The type of help needed can include: helping you with walk, provide food and medicine, driving, childcare and housekeeping.
-Dr. Kane’s staff will inform you of your limitations in your recovery and what arrangements you will need to make to help you recovery the fastest and safest.
+The type of help needed can include: helping you with walking, providing food and medicine, driving, childcare, and housekeeping.
+Dr. Kane’s staff will inform you of your limitations in your recovery and what arrangements you will need to make to help you recover the fastest and safest.